ataustin/secretsanta/README.md

 ## Getting set up
 Important!
-This package uses the Gmail API which is accessed using the `gmailr` package.
-You must go through the setup, which is well documented in the `gmailr` github repo, available [here](https://github.com/r-lib/gmailr).
+This package uses the Gmail API which is accessed using the `gmailr` package, documented [here](https://github.com/r-lib/gmailr).
+Unfortunately, using the Gmail API has become more difficult.
+You must set up a project on Google Cloud Platform (console.cloud.google.com).
+Within this project, from the API menu, you must create an OAuth Client ID and download the client JSON.
+This will be your credential file for use in the `secretsanta` package.

 ## Workflow details